-Much like the acquired taste of bluegrass music, the Collings D2HA Brazilian Guitar is an instrument that only a select few are able to fully appreciate.
-This bluegrass machine is a versatile dreadnought that can be used for rhythm or lead lines, but its understated design and rare building materials set it apart from other acoustic guitars in both tone and quality.
+Much like the acquired taste of Guitar is an instrument that only a select few are able to fully appreciate.
+This Brazilian machine is a versatile that can be used for rhythm or lead lines, but its understated design and rare building materials set it apart from other in both tone and quality.music, the

 Keeping Bluegrass Musicians Loud & Proud

-Collings guitars are all about good first impressions.
-In the case of a Collings D2HA Brazilian, that impression is a whole lot of volume.
+are all about good first impressions.
+In the case of a Brazilian, that impression is a whole lot of volume.
 The guitar’s headroom will allow your rich sounding tones to carry without needing electronic support.
 In addition, its overtones add an edge of complexity to mixed-musician bands that you can’t achieve with a more basic guitar.

 Creating Beauty with an Understated Design

-Collings guitars are known for a beauty created by their simplicity and perfection.
-While an amateur guitarist may not be able to tell the difference between this guitar and the average Gibson, the subtlety of the Collings D2HA Brazilian guitar leaves nothing to be desired by way of design.
-Each piece comes together to create a flawless instrument.
+Gibson, the subtlety of the Brazilian guitar leaves nothing to be desired by way of design.
+Each piece comes together to create a flawless instrument.are known for a beauty created by their simplicity and perfection.
+While an amateur guitarist may not be able to tell the difference between this guitar and the average

-In addition to the general high quality Collings standards, the D2HA Brazilian has a herringbone border that adds a delicacy to the guitar’s overwhelming tone and volume.
+In addition to the general high quality Collings standards, the D2HA Brazilian has aborder that adds a delicacy to the guitar’s overwhelming tone and volume.

 Crafting a Boutique Guitar from Rare Woods